Through the decades, Black music stars have performed at this historic hub for music and the arts.

-The Howard Theatre, known as the first black theater in America, was founded in 1910 in the Shaw neighborhood surrounding Howard University.
-It was founded to create a space for black men and women to be entertained since they weren’t allowed into the other venues in the city at the time.
-Its inception was revolutionary and would go on to attract a range of black musicians from Louis Armstrong to Kendrick Lamar.
+The Howard Theatre, known as the first Black theater in America, was founded in 1910 in the Shaw neighborhood of Washington, D.C., which surrounds Howard University.
+It was founded to create a space for Black men and women to be entertained since they weren’t allowed into the other venues in the city at the time.
+Its inception was revolutionary and would go on to attract a range of Black musicians from Louis Armstrong to Kendrick Lamar.

 Before the Howard Theatre gained its national reputation, it was known locally for its amateur open-mic style events and its battle of the band style contests.
 Prior to the Chicago jazz era and the Harlem Renaissance, the Howard Theatre was at the heart of musical exploration.